seven5/seven5.github.io/tutorial.md

 alt="the signup page" style="border:1px solid black; width:50%;height:50%;">

-The next screenshot shows the source code if you clicked through the link in the previous screenshot labelled "signup.go:57".
-You can click in the margin to the left of a line to put in a breakpoint.
+The next screenshot shows the source code if you clicked through the link in the previous screenshot labelled "signup.go:70".
+You can click in the margin to the left of a line of code to put in a breakpoint.
 Insert this breakpoint as shown and then reload the page.

 <img src="/assets/img/panic_4.png" hspace="30" vspace="30"
 alt="the signup page" style="border:1px solid black; width:50%;height:50%;float:right;">

 You will see a display somewhat like this one.
+If you are looking at javascript code, you may need to click on the stack trace at the left to get back to the "right place" in the go code.

 You are now in the land of debuggers and most people familiar with them should recognize that they can single step, return from current function, etc.  The author doesn't find a lot of value in source debugging in a browser, but some people are really into debuggers so it seemed a bit callous to not share at least